harness/developer-hub/docs/platform/10_Git-Experience/oauth-integration.md

    ![](./static/oauth-credentials.png)

 :::info note
 You can delete access tokens you no longer need.
-Under **Access tokens for Git providers, select the trash can icon that corresponds to the Git provider token you want to delete.
+Under **Access tokens for Git providers**, select the trash can icon that corresponds to the Git provider token you want to delete.
 A confirmation message appears, asking if you want to delete the SCM.
 After you confirm, Harness removes the configuration.
 :::

 ## Commit changes to Git with the configured OAuth token